Skip to content

 info

 A hint.
-It does not block the build.
+Like every finding it fails the build by default; pass --fail-on warn or --fail-on error if info findings should not gate the build.
 Good for rules that catch nice-to-haves: "this spot would be more readable with the following refactoring idea".
 Be careful not to accumulate too many of these in day-to-day work, or they will be ignored.

 warn

 A warning.
-By default it does not block the build, but it is visible in the output and in the editor.
-Good for conventions you want to enforce but not block hard, such as async methods without a CancellationToken.
-Use --fail-on warn to make it a build blocker.
+By default it blocks the build like any other finding, and it is visible in the output and in the editor.
+Good for conventions you want to enforce collectively, such as async methods without a CancellationToken.
+Pass --fail-on warn to gate only on warn and error, letting info findings through.

 error

 An error.
-By default it blocks the build when you set --fail-on error (the recommended setting for CI).
 Reserved for violations that truly must not reach the main branch: broken architecture, security vulnerabilities, explicitly forbidden APIs.

 Which Severity to Use